 One of the stunning Sunrise views at Mumbai is at the Sewri jetty on a high tide early mornings.
-Mumbai being on the west coast of India, it is indeed a pleasant experience to watch the sunrise moments at the Sewri jetty, particularly matching with the high tide.
-Recently we were in Mumbai and visited Sewri Mumbai at sunrise hoping to find Flamingos which flock the area during the winters.
-It was high tide and we were more than happy to watch a lovely sunrise at Sewri.
+Mumbai being on the west coast of India, it is indeed a pleasant experience to watch the sunrise moments at the jetty, particularly matching with the high tide.
+Recently we were in Mumbai and visited Sewri Jetty at sunrise hoping to find Flamingos which flock the area during the winters.
+It was high tide and we were more than happy to watch a lovely sunrise.

 Explore Sewri Mumbai

-You can explore a beautiful Sunrise scene at Sewri Jetty.
-The historical Sewri fort very close by say 5 minutes walk from the jetty.
-Visual impact of high tide & low tide, of course, you need to plan a visit separately.
-You can spot several birds if you are a birding enthusiasts.
-Migratory bird Flamingos, particularly colonies of Lesser Flamingos during the winter months of November to January.
-The Flamingos can be spotted in thousands during low tide.
-Carry a binocular for the best view of Flamingo colonies.
+You can explore a beautiful Sunrise scene at the jetty.
+The historical fort is very close by, say 5 minutes walking distance from the jetty.
+The visual impact of high tide & low tide, of course, you need to plan a visit separately.
+You can spot several birds if you are birding enthusiasts.
+Migratory birds, particularly colonies of Lesser Flamingos during the winter months of November to January.
+They can be spotted in thousands during low tide.
+Carry a binocular for the best view of the bird’s colonies.